Network Segmentation Design

 Learn how to protect

-Split networks into at least the following:
+At a minimum, split networks into the following:

-The Production Network, which will host critical systems like file servers, SQL databases, backups, and work stations.
+The Production Network, which will host critical systems like file servers, SQL databases, backups, and workstations.

 A second network that houses all other systems, including those that run your business such as temperature controls, QA Systems, processing controls, and labeling systems.
+This is often called a SCADA network.
+Ideally, an organization will have a separate SCADA VLAN for each type of SCADA systems.
+This protects a refrigeration system from being taken down by a compromised vending machine.

-For instance, a segmented network should be created specifically for any Industrial Internet of Things (IIoT) devices such as those used to monitor, collect, process, and transmit data from a variety of intelligent sensors, devices, or machines.
+A segmented network should be created specifically for any Industrial Internet of Things (IIoT) devices such as those used to monitor, collect, process, and transmit data from a variety of intelligent sensors, devices, or machines.
 This assures protecting both the internal networks and the IIOT devices that are critical to the business.

 Need more information on VLANs or a Security Assessment of your network?